 Shred pork.
-Mix marinade ingredients and marinate pork for 20 minutes.
+Mix marinade ingredients and marinate the pork for 20 minutes.

 Cut tofu into small squares.
 Cut bamboo shoots into thin strips and then into fine slices.
 To reconstitute the fungus, soak in warm water for 20 minutes.
 Rinse, and cut into thin pieces.
 (If substituting Chinese dried mushrooms, soak to soften, then cut off the stems and cut into thin strips.
 If using fresh mushrooms, wipe clean with a damp cloth and slice.)

 To reconstitute the dried lily buds, soak in hot water for 20 minutes or until softened.
 Cut off the hard ends.